winston-1984/BitShares/Testing_BSIP87.md

 Test where:

-    charlie is the buying maker
-    charlie is the selling maker
+    charlie is the buying maker - scenario 1 charlie is the selling maker
     charlie is the buying taker
     charlie is the selling taker